rameezrauf/rameezrauf/README.md

 ### Work Experience
 * 2022-Present Self-employed @ R Sqaured Ventures (Electronics Wholesale)
-* Feb 2024-Present Undergraduate Researcher * Virginia Image and Video Analysis
+* Feb 2024-Present Undergraduate Researcher @ Virginia Image and Video Analysis @ The University of Virginia School of Engineering and Applied Sciences

 ### About my Education
 * Student at the University of Virginia at the School of Data Science